couchbaselabs/Grocery-Sync-iOS/README.md

 ## Grocery Sync for iOS

-This is a simple demo app showing how to use the [Couchbase Mobile][1] framework to run [Apache CouchDB][2] on iOS.
-The app just presents a simple editable list of textual items, which are stored persistently in a local database, and shared in realtime via a syncpoint in the cloud.
+This is a simple demo app showing how to use the [TouchDB][1] and [CouchCocoa][6] frameworks to embed a nonrelational ("NoSQL") [CouchDB][2]-compatible database in an iOS app and sync it with a database server in "the cloud".

-**Keep in mind that the default is to share the globally shared grocery list.** To use a private grocery list, the user must create a password protected database and then direct Grocery Sync at it via the Settings application.
-URLs are specified in the form `http://username:password@myhost.iriscouch.com/grocery-sync`
+Here's the "user story":

-So this dude is at the grocery store picking up produce and checking it off on his phone.
-He's all proud looking when he is about to check off the last item on the list, but then... suddenly new items start appearing.
-Cut to his wife at home with the kids and she's adding items.
+> "So this dude is at the grocery store picking up produce and checking it off on his phone.
+He's all proud looking when he is about to check off the last item on the list, but then ... suddenly new items start appearing.
+Cut to his wife at home with the kids, and she's adding items.

-Okra?
+> "'Okra?
 Ok.
-Coconut milk.
-But I already got regular milk!
+Coconut milk?
+But I already got regular milk!'
 He checks them off as he goes.
-Cut to his wife who sees them marked done, she gets a big grin and starts adding cookies and ice cream and paper towels or whatever.
+Cut to his wife who sees them marked done; she gets a big grin and starts adding cookies and ice cream and paper towels or whatever."

+The app just presents a simple editable list of textual items with checkboxes, which are stored persistently in a local database, and shared in realtime with all other users who are synced with the same cloud database.

+Syncing is not enabled by default.
+To sync, press the "Configure" button and enter the URL of a CouchDB-compatible database.
+Your choices for a database include:

+* Signing up for a free account at [IrisCouch][8] or [Cloudant][9], or
+* Installing your own instance of [Apache CouchDB](2), or
+* Using a (rather anarchic) grocery list database we've set up at `http://couchbase.iriscouch.com/grocery-sync`

 ## Getting Started